roemmele/InSentive/README.md

 ##### BookCorpus Infilling Dataset

 My experiments with sentence infilling made use of the BookCorpus dataset, which consists mostly of fiction books.
-I obtained this data through the [https://github.com/soskek/bookcorpus](Homemade BookCorpus repo), and selected a subset of 10,000 files (books).
+I obtained this data through the [Homemade BookCorpus repo](https://github.com/soskek/bookcorpus), and selected a subset of 10,000 files (one book per file).
 I ran the data_creation/make_dataset.py script on these files to generate infilling pairs.
 I used only the "random" method described above for deriving source texts.
 I also filtered pairs where the original target sentence was shorter than 10 tokens, and I converted all tokens in the source (but not the target) to lowercase.
 Below is the command that replicates this (cd to data_creation/).
 This dataset was used to train the model running in the demo described below.

 ```
-python make_dataset.py -data_dir [PATH/TO/INPUT/FILES/DIRECTORY] -output_data_dir [PATH/TO/OUTPUT/PAIRS/DIRECTORY] -drop_method random -min_tgt_length 10 -min_drop_rate 0.6 -min_open_class_prop 0.5 -lowercase_src -batch_size 1000
+python make_dataset.py -data_dir [PATH/TO/INPUT/FILES/DIRECTORY] -output_data_dir [PATH/WHERE/OUTPUT/PAIRS/WILL/BE/SAVED] -drop_method random -min_tgt_length 10 -min_drop_rate 0.6 -min_open_class_prop 0.5 -lowercase_src -batch_size 1000
 ```

 ### Training